 No. Topic Pp./Line Nos.
-Joint Team PROPOSAL Rationale JT-1 Agricultural & Forestry Product Processing Ch 3; Lines 1127 - 1202 Clear definitions must be established for what is meant by "agriculture and forestry product processing" in policies such as: ((R-513)) R-334 Rural Public Infrastructure Maintenance Facilities, and agriculture and forestry product processing should be allowed in the Rural Area.
-Other new industrial uses in the Rural Area shall be ((permitted)) allowed only on existing Industrial zoned properties in Rural Towns and ((in the designated industrial area adjacent to the Rural Neighborhood Commercial Center of)) the Preston Industrial Area.
-Also in KC Code 21A.06.1014F and 21A08.080.
+Joint Rural Team PROPOSAL Rationale JRT-2 Agricultural & Forestry Product Processing Ch 3 p.
+3-23: Lines 1178 - 1184 of the markup version Clear definitions must be established for what is meant by "agriculture and forestry product processing" in policies such as: ((R-513)) R-337 Rural Public Infrastructure Maintenance Facilities, and agriculture and forestry product processing should be allowed in the Rural Area.
+Other new industrial ((uses)) developments in the Rural Area shall be ((permitted)) allowed only on existing Industrial zoned properties in Rural Towns and ((in the designated industrial area adjacent to the Rural Neighborhood Commercial Center of)) the Preston Industrial Area .
+Local "processing" should be fostered and encourage not processing of raw materials brought in from outside the County.
+We need to support our local farmers and industries. p.
+236: after Line 5122 [21A.06.
+1014 is not listed] & p.
+326: Lines 6709 Also in KC Code 21A.06.1014F and 21A08.080.
 We recommend for such definitions the following: "Processing applies to agriculture or forestry products grown/produced within King County.
 It does not apply to raw materials that are trucked in from other locations to be processed at industrial facilities in the King County Rural Area."
-Local "processing" should be fostered and encouraged, not processing of raw materials brought in from outside the County.
-We need to support our local farmers and industries.